andrewdodd/sydney-realestate-airport-noise/README.md

 1. Use firefox.
 2. Install https://www.tampermonkey.net/
 3. Install the script in this repository.
 Click [here](https://github.com/andrewdodd/sydney-realestate-airport-noise/raw/main/Tampermonkey_FirefoxOnly_RealestateComAu_AirportNoise.user.js) to go directly to it.
 4. Open the developer tools (I have found that I need this to be open just for the timing of the script interception to work).
+Right click anywhere in your browser and select "inspect element".
 5. Go to realestate.com.au, and allow the tampermonkey script for the whole domain (if asked).
 6. Navigate to a map view and wait (it takes 10-20 seconds to load all the scripts etc).
 I have found that sometimes the site loading breaks, and I need to refresh (Ctrl+R or Ctrl+Shift+R) a few times.
 7. Choose the shapes you want to see from the buttons that appear at the top (I'm not sure what they all mean, but **2039 N70** is pretty!